 Of all your outdoor planters, it's the window boxes that will be on full display throughout the year.
-If your window box doesn't look good, your house won't look its best, and the curb appeal police (or your HOA) will be complaining at your front door.
-Front yard window boxes should be well designed, with plants changed-out every season or more often to keep the display fresh.
-If flowers are spent, leggy, dried out, and it looks like you're growing a doll-sized tumbleweed patch,... it's time to either get rid of the box or learn how to arrange the right plants for your region and for the right season.
+If your box doesn't look good, your house won't shine.
+Front yard boxes and container plants should be well designed, with plants changed out every season or more often to keep the display fresh.
+If flowers are spent, leggy, dried out, and it looks like you're growing a doll-sized tumbleweed patch, it's time to either get rid of the box or learn how to arrange the right plants for your region and for the right season.

 Liz Latham of Hoosier Homemade likes to use odd numbers (a good design rule) for her Indiana home's window boxes.
-For fall, she uses larger pumpkins and gourds in the middle and at each end, mum plants, and dried hydrangea flowers tucked into a bed of hay and dried grasses that spill over the box for a fun lookContinue to 8 of 18 below.
+For fall, she uses larger pumpkins and gourds in the middle and at each end, mum plants, and dried hydrangea flowers tucked into a bed of hay and dried grasses that spill over the box for a fun look.Continue to 6 of 16 below.

 Lavender and White

 Jane and Leo Windham of Cottage at the Crossroads are do-it-yourselfers who love to make beautiful things happen in their yard.
-Their fall window box includes gourds grown in the garden, English ivy, creeping Jenny, foxtail fern (aka asparagus fern), and annual additions of orange marigolds.Continue to 10 of 18 below.
+Their fall window box includes gourds grown in the garden, English ivy, creeping Jenny, foxtail fern (asparagus fern), and annual additions of orange marigolds.Continue to 8 of 16 below.

 Bay Window Beauty

-A bay window is adorned with three window boxes, each planted identically with ornamental grasses that create a fountainlike effect, trailing sweet potato vine, and creeping Jenny.Continue to 14 of 18 below.
+A bay window is adorned with three window boxes, each planted identically with ornamental grasses that create a fountain effect, trailing sweet potato vine, and creeping Jenny.Continue to 12 of 16 below.

 Crotons and Chrysanthemums

-Dark pink and purple chrysanthemums are planted with tropical looking, leather-leaf Crotons, which make a striking backdrop.Continue to 18 of 18 below.
+Dark pink and purple chrysanthemums are planted with tropical-looking, leather-leaf crotons, which make a striking backdrop.Continue to 15 of 16 below.

-Geraniums are hearty and can live long lives–decades, in fact.
+Geraniums are hardy and can live for decades.
 Pruning spent flowers will keep your geraniums looking their best—a must for window boxes that everyone passing by will see.
 A classic red geranium (actually a pelargonium) shares space with yellow lantana and blue salvia, which all continue to bloom in early fall.